 The OG’s of the tanning world, St. Tropez have an almost entirely vegan range of products and they’re all clearly marked on their website.
 Their Self Tan Express Advanced Bronzing Gel gives you the option of rinsing off after one, two or three hours depending on how dark you want your tan to be, which looks like a fantastic product.

-Tan-Luxe is not 100% vegan, however they’re working towards offering an entirely vegan product range this year.
+Tan-Luxe is not 100% vegan, however they’re working towards offering an entirely vegan product range.
 This brand are great for those who love to tan their face as well as their body, thanks to their dedicated range of illuminating face drops.

-The products which are NOT suitable for vegans are:
+The products which are suitable for vegans are:

 - The Butter